Dimensional Analysis- Principle, Example, Application, and Limitations

 365 days *24 hours/day *60 minute/1 hour *60 seconds/1 minute =31536000 seconds

-Physical Quantities – Quantities that could not be quantified by measurements.
+Physical Quantities – Quantities that measurements could not quantify.
 It can be expressed as the combination of numbers, units, or a combination of units.
 It can be divided into 2 categories: Fundamental and Derived physical quantities.

-Fundamental physical quantities: That can’t be denoted by another unit.
-For example:length,mass,time etc.
+Fundamental physical quantities: They can’t be denoted by another unit.
+For example, length, mass, time, etc.

 S.No. | Fundamental Quantities | SI Units | Symbol |